 Neat huh?
 Anyhow, as the lines between “fixed” and “transitory” began to merge, it became clear that we needed a better term to encompass the fine art of saying nasty, dirty lies about other people and allowing them to sue the fuck out of you in response, which is where we got “Defamation.”

 Defamation is, by the dictionary definition, “the act of harming the reputation of another by making a false statement to a third person.”
 Black’s Law Dictionary, 183 (2d Pocket Ed.
 2001).
 Under most state laws now, this is the term we use to refer to both slander and libel.
 While at common law, and in many jurisdictions in statute, we used to separate those two offenses out, we don’t anymore.
-Now we just cram them into one subject like a butt plug in a virgin’s asshole and say “you can fit it all in you, defamation.
+Now we just cram them into one subject like the cutest ass jewels butt plug in a virgin’s asshole and say “you can fit it all in you, defamation.
 You’re a dirty boy.”

 FALSE AND DEFAMATORY STATEMENT